chuanqisun/plexchat/README.md

 ## How does it work

 We instantiate one [worker](https://github.com/chuanqisun/plexchat/blob/master/src/scheduler/worker.ts) for each endpoint.
-The worker polls the manager for task with its current capacity.
+The worker polls the manager for task by announcing its current capacity.
 The capacity is based on:
 1. Token limit
 2. Rate limit
 3. Past consumption